rop-la/rop-la.github.io/en/_posts/2021-09-06-gamehacking-rakion-my-beggining.md

 ```
  Of course in the nexts blogposts I will explain how we can get it ;).

-For now, here I leave just a small sample of what can we do getting the entities.
+For now, here I leave just a small example of what can we do getting the entities.

 <div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/RCyeRa_HWCg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>